 Yes, your shower curtain or, more specifically, your plastic liner, is likely toxic.
-Most are made from PVC (polyvinyl chloride) and off-gas dangerous volatile organic compounds (VOC’s) like toluene and xylene.
-No other plastic contains or releases as many dangerous chemicals including: dioxins, hormone disrupting chemicals called phthalates, vinyl chloride, ethylene dichloride, lead, cadmium, and organotins into the air you breathe.
+Most are made from PVC (polyvinyl chloride) and off-gas dangerous volatile organic compounds (VOC’s) like toluene and xylene (Read: PVC?
+OMG).
+No other plastic contains or releases as many dangerous chemicals including dioxins, hormone-disrupting chemicals called phthalates, vinyl chloride, ethylene dichloride, lead, cadmium, and organotins into the air you breathe.
 These chemicals can damage the respiratory system, liver, kidney, central nervous system, and have been connected to diseases such as cancer.
-PVC-containing shower curtains can emit 108 chemicals in the air according to studies by the Center for Health, Environment and Justice, CHEJ.
+PVC-containing shower curtains can emit 108 chemicals in the air according to studies by the Center for Health, Environment, and Justice, CHEJ.
 You can recognize this evil plastic (yes, I’m 100% comfortable calling it that), by locating the recycling number inside the triangle.
 PVC will always be a number 3 (not good for you or recycling).
 To get better equipped with the dangers to both your health and the environment, read our past posts: PVC?
 OMG? and PVC: THE POISON PLASTIC!
 Get Safer Supplies & Back to School Guides

 But, back to your beloved bathroom and breathing easier!
-The good news is healthy alternatives to nasty PVC options do exist.
-We recommend hemp because it is naturally resistant to mildew and bacteria and can be machine washed.
-It also doesn’t require a plastic liner.
-Yes, they will cost you a bit more (but, you’re sooo worth it!).
+The good news is healthy, eco friendly alternatives to nasty PVC options do exist.
+We recommend hemp because it’s a natural material and is naturally resistant to mildew and bacteria.
+I will absorb water, but can be machine washed.
+Also, a hemp shower curtain doesn’t require a plastic liner; yes, it’ll cost you a bit more (but, you’re sooo worth it!).
 Here are some of our favorites.
 Let us know if you have a fave in the comments below.

 5 Non-Toxic Shower Curtain Alternatives